kubernetes/enhancements/keps/sig-scheduling/4815-dra-partitionable-devices/README.md

-The existing [integration tests for kube-scheduler which measure performance](https://github.com/kubernetes/kubernetes/tree/master/test/integration/scheduler_perf#readme) will be extended to cover the overheaad of running the additional logic to support the features in this KEP.
+The existing [integration tests for kube-scheduler which measure performance](https://github.com/kubernetes/kubernetes/tree/master/test/integration/scheduler_perf#readme) will be extended to cover the overhead of running the additional logic to support the features in this KEP.
 These also serve as [correctness tests](https://github.com/kubernetes/kubernetes/commit/cecebe8ea2feee856bc7a62f4c16711ee8a5f5d9) as part of the normal Kubernetes "integration" jobs which cover [the dynamic